bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_dfs_debug/Answers.md

 Describe the fixes/improvements you made to the Graph implementation here.

-1.Formatted code to dispell linting errors.
+1.Formatted code to dispell linting errors, using a linter (I use Black), will fix this issue without this this can be time consuming.

+2.your add_edges function was connecting its starts to itself and the ends to themselves so there were no connections showing up.
+I fixed this by changing `self.vertices[start].add(end)` and `self.vertices[end].add(start)`